Ghost-141/Ecg_Simulator/README.md

 # Ecg_Simulator

 ## Overview
 This project presents a basic ECG Signal Simulator developed in Python, aimed at simulating normal ECG signals with variable beats per minute (BPM).
-ECG signal simulation is an essential tool for studying and understanding the distinct components of the signal and analyzing cardiac health.
-This simulator offers three different BPM rate options, allowing for flexible testing and analysis of ECG signal characteristics at various heart rates.
+ECG signal is an essential tool for studying and understanding different cardiac conditions.
+This python based simulator offers three different BPM rate options(70, 78, 120), allowing for flexible testing and analysis of ECG signal characteristics at various heart rates.

 ## Features
-- **Three BPM Rate Options:** Generate ECG signals at three preset heart rates, simulating normal, slow, and fast heart rates.
+- **Three BPM Rate Options:** Generate ECG signals at three preset heart rates, simulating normal and fast heart rates.
 - **Custom [`ecg_function`](./ecg_function.py):** Developed from a conference paper and inspired by the MATLAB code for ECG simulation available on the official website of MATLAB.
-- **Python Implementation:** Accessible, easy-to-use Python code suitable for educational and research purposes.
+- **Python Implementation:** Accessible, easy-to-use and open source Python code suitable for educational and research purposes.

 ## Purpose
 Simulating ECG signals can be highly beneficial for: